typeorm/typeorm/docs/connection-options.md

 ## `sqlite` connection options

 * `database` - Database path.
-For example "./mydb.sql"
+For example "./mydb.sql".
+This can be an absolute path.
+If non-absolute, it will be relative to the ormconfig.

 ## `better-sqlite3` connection options

 * `database` - Database path.
-For example "./mydb.sql"
+For example "./mydb.sql".
+This can be an absolute path.
+If non-absolute, it will be relative to the ormconfig.

 * `statementCacheSize` - Cache size of sqlite statement to speed up queries (default 100).